 I was gifted a Mella and personally found this light simple enough to use, but still prefer the ease and customization of the Hatch.

-Okay to Wake!
-Alarm Clock and Night Light
+Mirari Okay to Wake!

+This adorable clock is in a cute green design that kids will love.
 This okay to wake clock is one of the more budget-friendly options there is and it gets the job done.

 You can bring this okay to wake clock with you and not have to worry about plugging it in, or even use it when you might not have outlets around.
 (Perfect for camping!).